microsoft/FluidFramework/docs/content/docs/get-started/tutorial.md

 To orchestrate the collaboration, we need to connect to a service to send and receive the updates to the data.
 The way we do this is to connect a Fluid [Container][] object to the service and load our container code into it.

 For now, we'll just run on a local test service called [Tinylicious][], and to make it easier to connect to this service we've provided a helper function `getTinyliciousContainer()`.
-The helper function takes a unique ID to identify our document (the collection of data used by our app), the container code, and a flag to indicate whether we want to create a new document or load an existing one.
+The helper function takes a unique ID to identify our **document** (the collection of data used by our app), the container code, and a flag to indicate whether we want to create a new document or load an existing one.
+You can use any app logic you'd like to generate the ID and determine whether to create a new document.
+In the [example repository](https://github.com/microsoft/FluidHelloWorld/blob/main/src/app.ts) we use the timestamp and URL hash as just one way of doing it.

 ```ts
 const container = await getTinyliciousContainer(documentId, DiceRollerContainerRuntimeFactory, createNew);
 ```

-This will look a little different when moving to a production service, but you'll still ultimately be getting a reference to a Container object running your code and connected to a service.
+This will look a little different when moving to a production service, but you'll still ultimately be getting a reference to a `Container` object running your code and connected to a service.

-After we have the connected Container object, our container code will have already run to create an instance of our model.
-We used a ContainerRuntimeFactoryWithDefaultDataStore to build our container code, which adds the ability to request the model from the Container object using a URL of "/":
+After we have the connected `Container` object, our container code will have already run to create an instance of our model.
+We used a `ContainerRuntimeFactoryWithDefaultDataStore` to build our container code, which adds the ability to request the model from the `Container` object using a URL of "/":

 ```ts
 const response = await container.request({ url: "/" });